andrewmatlock/Indux/docs/docs/elements/modals.md

 ## Light Dismiss

-Popovers operate by default as lightboxes, and clicking anywhere outside the modal will close it, know as "light dismiss".
+Popovers operate by default as lightboxes, and clicking anywhere outside the modal or pressing <kbd>esc</kbd> will close it, know as "light dismiss".
 Prevent this with the `popover="manual"` attribute.

 ::: frame
 <button popovertarget="modal-manual-preview">Open Modal</button>